 Modern IoT ecosystems are complex.

-Machines and objects in virtually any and every industry can be connected and configured to send data over cellular networks to cloud applications and backends.
+Machines and objects in virtually any industry can be connected and configured to send data over cellular networks to cloud applications and backends.

 The digital security risk is present at every step along the IoT journey, and there is a bunch of hackers that would take advantage of a system's vulnerability.

-Unfortunately, diverse data type and computing power among IoT devices mean there's no 'one size fits all' cybersecurity solution that can protect any IoT deployment.
+Unfortunately, diverse data types and computing power among IoT devices mean there's no 'one size fits all' cybersecurity solution that can protect any IoT deployment.

-The first step for any IoT business is to undergo a thorough security risk assessment that examines vulnerabilities in devices and network systems as well as in user and customer backend systems.
+The first step for any IoT business is to undergo a thorough security risk assessment that examines vulnerabilities in devices and network systems and user and customer backend systems.

-Thales experts guide customers through the process, helping them decide which security mechanisms should be implemented at each layer of the ecosystem.
+Thales experts guide customers through their journey, helping them decide which IoT security mechanisms should be implemented at each ecosystem layer.